shawnsibanda/Eskom-Electricity-Data-Analysis-/README.md

 ## Overview
 This project analyzes South Africa’s electricity system using the **ESK2033 hourly dataset**, covering the period from **April 2018 to March 2023**.
-The objective is to uncover trends and understand electricity demand, export/import and generation patterns to make informed business insights and avoid another national crisis- Load Shedding.
+The objective is to uncover trends and understand electricity demand, export/import and generation patterns to derive insights and enforce the necessary precautions in an attempt to avoid another national crisis- Load Shedding.

 ### Dashboards overview
 ![Eskom Data Analysis](powerbi/visuals/overview.png)